New Zealand in the world

 About 90% of all households have access to at least one motor vehicle.
 In 2001, two in three New Zealanders travelled to work by car.
 Only one in 20 walked or ran to work.

 New Zealanders love their cars.
-There are two million vehicles for four million people, making the ownership rate one of the world’s highest – it ranked eighth in 1997, with 560 cars per 1,000 people.
+There are four million vehicles for five million people, making the ownership rate one of the world’s highest – New Zealand ranked eighth in 1997, with 560 cars per 1,000 people.

 Between 1962 and 1995, the number of recorded offences per 1,000 population increased nearly fourfold.